PETA protests injury to whale at SeaWorld San Diego

 By Marty Graham

-SAN DIEGO Activists with People for the Ethical Treatment of Animals protested what they called poor conditions for killer whales and their trainers at SeaWorld San Diego on Wednesday, a week after filing a federal complaint saying the theme park had failed to keep incompatible animals apart.
+SAN DIEGO, Oct 3 Activists with People for the Ethical Treatment of Animals protested what they called poor conditions for killer whales and their trainers at SeaWorld San Diego on Wednesday, a week after filing a federal complaint saying the theme park had failed to keep incompatible animals apart.

 SeaWorld said the injury was caused by contact with the walls of the cement pool during a performance.